SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 ## Persistence

-The persistence for Opentelemetry Collector can be configured in [`values.yaml`][values] by making changes under the `metadata.persistence`:
+The persistence for OpenTelemetry Collector can be configured in [`values.yaml`][values] by making changes under the `metadata.persistence`:

 ```yaml
 metadata: